A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

-which is exactly what happens in disconnected topological variations; compare with \eqref{disjoint infinitesimal variation}.
-One may physically think of a manifold equipped with the zero metric as one that is reduced to a point and is waiting to be brought to existence via a fluctuation.
-In \cite{hawking1978}, Hawking has employed a method of path-integration over conformal classes and has suggested that the zero conformal factor of any metric constitutes a stationary point of the Einstein-Hilbert functional restricted to that conformal class.
-It can be argued, however, that such a restriction drastically changes the problem by imposing an added constraint to the extemization prescription.
-In any case, our analysis shows that zero is definitely no longer a stationary point in $n=4$ once one abandons the convenient setting of conformal geometry. \end{remark}
+\begin{remark}[Stability of the zero metric] In \cite{hawking1978}, Hawking has employed a method of path-integration over conformal classes and has suggested that the zero conformal factor of any metric constitutes a stationary point of the Einstein-Hilbert functional restricted to that conformal class.
+It can be argued, however, that fixing the conformal class is a strong constraint which drastically changes the problem.
+Our analysis shows that zero is definitely no longer a stationary point in $n=4$ once one abandons the convenient setting of conformal geometry. \end{remark}